Azores Launches ‘DNA Azores’ Program, Seeking To Attract Digital Nomads

 According to a news report, the ‘DNA Azores’ program aims to standardize amenities and infrastructure to suit remote workers.

-The local government hopes their efforts will help the archipelago join the likes of other Portuguese destinations like Lisbon and Madeira, which have attained success in becoming hubs established on the working travelers’ map.
+The local government hopes their efforts will help the archipelago join the likes of other Portuguese destinations like Lisbon and Madeira, which have attained success in becoming hubs established on the working travellers’ map.

 As a part of the program, the regional government intends to create a network of collaborative workspaces and to put in place a certification system for accommodations with good internet and other necessary amenities.